alimeshkat/hack-to-kotlin/ReadMe.md

 This workshop is here to help you with that.

-While converting a good old Java Spring Boot Rest service to Kotlin, with Lombok, JPA and other populair libraries, you will learn what will be different in Kotlin.
+While converting a good old Java Spring Boot Rest service to Kotlin, with Lombok, JPA and other populair libraries, you will learn how to go about a gradual migration from Java to Kotlin.
 But this workshop is more than just converting the Java code to Kotlin, we will discuss

 - best practices of using Kotlin,
 - the utilities that you get out-of-the box when using Kotlin
 - pitfalls of converting Java code straight to Kotlin,
 - Kotlin's interoperability with Java
+- some advanced Kotlin features
 - and more!

-You will start with converting simple POJO's, and move up to somewhat more complicated and interested parts of the application.
-Where pragmatic, modern language that Kotlin can really shine!
+You will start with converting simple POJO's, and move up to somewhat more complicated and interested parts of the application where pragmatic, modern language that Kotlin is can help you make this look simple!

 ## What this workshop is not

-Please keep in mind that the goal of this workshop is not to explain Spring Boot modules or Maven, but to expand on certain aspects that come in play when gradually migrating a Java Spring Boot project to Kotlin.
-And we are aware that not all Spring offers is covered!
+Please keep in mind that the goal of this workshop is not to explain Java, Spring Boot modules or Maven, but to expand on certain aspects that come in play when gradually migrating a Java Spring Boot project to Kotlin.
+And be aware that this workshop does not cover what Spring offers!
 We want to give you a taste of what is possible and later extend it based on requests from the community.
 This workshop is not perfect!
 But with your help we can improve it.